Kristofferkirk/cryptomarket/README.md

 # cryptomarket
-A simple site for displaying information about cryptocurrencies.
+A simple site for displaying information about crypto-currencies.